kalonez/nixos-personal-backup/README.md

 protonup

-it will install directly to steam only if you haven't removed the protonup package the the custom path that is directed to it.
+it will install directly to steam only if you haven't removed the protonup package and the custom path that is directed to it.

+after that proton-ge should update itself from steam.
+If not my bad.
+I'll figure something out.